fabri86/tunein-player/README.md

 # PS Special thanks to ..

 Special thanks to my wife for testing the app and giving me (silently) some extra thoughts on how to make the app more user-friendly

+# How to run

+Please after cloning, simply:

+- yarn
+- yarn dev